 And with so many people doing their best to self-isolate whether they’ve got the virus or not, there has been a widespread concern not only about their physical health but also for the mental health of everyone being made to stay at home.

-The good news is, there are some simple steps you can take to practice self-care while in isolation.
+The good news is, there are some simple steps you can take to practice self care ideas while in isolation.
 These can help to look after your mental and physical health until life goes back to normal.

 Get up and get dressed